EkitaiKani/assignment1/README.md

 Design and develop a responsive website for a company revamp (real or fictional) or a fictional company site of your own Chosen company/product to promote among us (big mistake)

+# IMPORTANT

+This most recent commit has 3 separate commits within it.
+I made a mistake and tried to commit a file that was larger than 100mb.
+This caused github to be unable to sync the changes.
+I had to undo the commits until i found the file.

 # Currently:

 1. The nav bar